 Normally, this Sacrament (which is called either Penance, Confession, or Reconciliation) is received for the first time after two years of preparation in the parish.
 For additional information on preparation for First Reconciliation, see the CFP Information Sheet.

 The Sacrament of Reconciliation is essential for a soul promptly after becoming aware of mortal sin, and regular Confession is very important for spiritual growth.
 “Indeed the regular confession of our venial sins helps us form our conscience, fight against evil tendencies, let ourselves be healed by Christ and progress in the life of the Spirit” (CCC 1458).

-Confessions are heard at St. Catherine every Saturday from 4:00 to 4:50 pm, and at other times by simply making an appointment with the Parish Priest.
+Confessions are heard at St. Catherine every Saturday from 3:00- 3:30 pm, and Thursdays 5:00 – 6:30 pm, and by simply making an appointment with the Parish Priest.